forever-august/september/docs/architecture.md

 September is a Rust web application providing a modern web interface to NNTP (Usenet/newsgroup) servers.
 Built with the Axum framework, it supports multiple NNTP servers with failover, a worker pool architecture with request coalescing, and multi-tier caching.

+## High Level Design

+We want September to be a well-behaved client towards it's NNTP servers.
+This means we want to minimize the load we place on those servers through smart caching and batching requests into a minimum number of NNTP operations.

+We are designing for the use case where we may have thousands of users primarily reading content.
+Instead of directly operating on NNTP primtives, we go through a layer of indirection where clients submit higher level requests, such as retrieving all threads in a group, and the underlying NNTP clients take these requests and translate them into operations based on the server capabilities.

+We also want September to minimize the latency between when an article is posted to a server and when it becomes visible to our users.
+This is to enable soft real-time conversations instead of something fully asyncronous.
+This is built through use of fine-grained cache TTLs and preemptivly fetching new articles in active groups.

 ## Component Architecture

 ### HTTP Layer and Application State